thinklikeadesigner/news-explorer-frontend/CR.md

  - [ ] <!--2.143--> Classes are named according to BEM specifications.
 Incorrectly used elements and a modifier: http://joxi.ru/1A58EPECbobP92 http://joxi.ru/GrqR848TG1GWPm Elements shouldn't be used outside of their block, the modifier can't be used on its own without the block or element it modifies.
 Please, correct all similar issues (check footer and modals for BEM naming thoroughly, there are multiple similar BEM issues there)
 All these modifiers should be key-value, not boolean: http://joxi.ru/nAyyl4luwOwLVA.
-The same for `search-form__input_text` MAKEME
+The same for `search-form__input_text` COMPLETE
- - [ ] <!--2.143--> Buttons, input fields, and links are implemented in all of the states specified in the design.
+ - [x] <!--2.143--> Buttons, input fields, and links are implemented in all of the states specified in the design.
-MAKEME
+COMPLETE
- * When not logged in, the bookmark on the card on hover: http://joxi.ru/Dr8qz5zcMVkezm MAKEME
+ * When not logged in, the bookmark on the card on hover: http://joxi.ru/Dr8qz5zcMVkezm COMPLETE
  * Trash can icon on hover: http://joxi.ru/YmEwlxlCMnZ8jA
 - [x] <!--2.143--> The design reuses components wherever possible.
 - [x] <!--2.143--> Fonts are connected using @font-face.